yairgd/disa/README.md

 ## Supervisor Mode Access Prevention
-When the module has to disassemble the function from userspace, it has to copy the function data from the userspace to kernel space to handle the parsing of memory usage in the kernel space.
+When the module has to disassemble the function from userspace, it has to copy the function data from the userspace to kernel space to handle the parsing of memory in the kernel space.
 In the previous driver versions, the kernel had direct access to userspace.
 However, it ran on an earlier kernel version, and it had worked.
 In the new versions of the kernel, it must use copy_from_user.
 Refer [here](https://lwn.net/Articles/517475/) for more info:
 >Intel's new "Supervisor Mode Access Prevention" (SMAP) feature changes that situation; those wanting the details can find them starting on page 408 of >this reference manual [PDF].
 This extension defines a new SMAP bit in the CR4 control register; when that bit is set, any attempt to access user-space >memory while running in a privileged mode will lead to a page fault.
 Linux support for this feature has been posted by H. Peter Anvin to generally >positive reviews; it could show up in the mainline as early as 3.7.